Yoga Therapy Training: Principles

 - Discover how Yoga and Ayurveda work together to promote well-being of body, mind, and spirit.

-- Deepen your understanding of the breadth of Yoga teachings (asanas, meditation, pranayama, diet, yoga philosophy, and more), and how they can be used to help a client therapeutically
+- Deepen your understanding of the breadth of Yoga teachings (asanas, meditation, pranayama, diet, yoga philosophy, intuition, lifestyle, and more), and how they can be used to help a client therapeutically

 - Explore important issues in conducting the business of yoga therapy